Kinetic freeze-out properties from transverse momentum spectra of pions in high energy proton-proton collisions: Formalism and method

 and

 where the three normalization constants $A$, free parameters $p_0$, and free parameters $n$ are severally different, though the same symbols are used to avoid trivial expression.

-The experimental $p_T$ spectrum distributed in a wide range can be described by a superposition of the soft excitation and hard scattering processes.
-We have
+The experimental $p_T$ spectrum distributed in a wide range can be described by a superposition of the contributions of the soft excitation and hard scattering processes.
+If one of Eqs.
+(1) and (2) describes the contribution of the soft excitation process, one of Eqs.
+(3)--(6) describes the contribution of the hard scattering process.
+To describe the spectrum in a wide $p_T$ range, we can superpose a two-component superposition like this

-where $k$ denotes the contribution fraction of the soft excitation process, and $f_S(p_T)$ denotes one of Eqs.
+where $k$ ($1-k$) denotes the contribution fraction of the soft excitation (hard scattering) process, and $f_S(p_T)$ denotes one of Eqs.
 (1) and (2).
 As for the four $f_H(p_T)$, we are inclined to the first one due to its more applications.
+Naturally, we have the normalization condition $\int_0^{p_{T\max}}f_0(p_T)dp_T=1$, where $p_{T\max}$ denotes the maximum $p_T$.
+In Eq.
+(7), the soft component contributes in low $p_T$ region and the hard component contributes in whole $p_T$ range.
+The two contributions overlap each other in low $p_T$ region.

-According to Hagedorn's model [34], we may also use the usual step function to superpose the two functions.
+According to Hagedorn's model~\cite{34}, we may also use the usual step function to superpose the two functions.
 That is